Hydroxychloroquine (Plaquenil)

 Tell Your Rheumatology Provider

-Although there are few drug interactions with hydroxychloroquine, be sure to tell your rheumatology provider about all of the medications you are taking, including over-the-counter drugs and natural remedies.
+Although there are few drug interactions with hydroxychloroquine, be sure to tell your rheumatology provider about all the medications you are taking, including over-the-counter drugs and natural remedies.

-Updated June 2022 by Abin Puravath, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2024 by Timothy Kaniecki, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.